Status

 File Format

-The organizational schema for a file – this may be formally defined in a specification or be ad-hoc.
-File formats may considered at various layers of specificity – for example a text file may be plain text with a specific encoding such as UTF-8 and also be an XML file conforming to a particular schema
+The organizational schema for a file — this might be formally defined in a specification or be ad hoc.
+File formats might be considered at various layers of specificity — for example, a text file might be plain text with a specific encoding, such as UTF-8, and also be an XML file conforming to a particular schema.

 Metadata is data that describes other metadata.
-Linked Data Metadata follows the principles set out by Tim Berners Lee for LInked data, so that all metedata and references to entities described are URIs (URLs).
-(Berners-Lee (n.d.))
+Linked Data Metadata follows the principles set out by Tim Berners Lee for Linked data, so that all metadata and references to entities described are URIs (URLs) (Berners-Lee (n.d.)).

 Open Specification

-A versioned, published, openly available description of a set of precise requirements (e.g., for a format, system or protocol) which may or may not be endorsed by a standards authority. .
+A versioned, published, openly available description of a set of precise requirements (e.g. for a format, system or protocol), which might or might not be endorsed by a standards authority.

 Open Source Software